Lieråsen Tunnel: Planning

 When the Drammen Line opened on 7 October 1872, it was 53.1 km long.
 This was originally a narrow gauge railway, but it was converted to standard gauge and electrified in 1922.
 The line was S-shaped between Drammen and Asker, first heading northwards to Lier, where it connected to the Lier Line.
 It then headed south to Røyken and then northwards again to Asker.
-The reason for this route was the need to limit the gradient of the line to accompany freight trains.
+The reason for this route was the need to limit the gradient of the line to accommodate freight trains.
 Specifically, there is a steep slope just west of Spikkestad with a height difference of about 100 m in comparison to the lower areas below.
 This height difference forced the line to take the detour.

 The Lieråsen Tunnel was launched as a project to cut distance and travel times between Asker and Drammen, as the Drammen Line was nearly twice the length compared to a straight line.
 The first proposals were developed by the Norwegian State Railways (NSB) in the early 1940s, albeit at first for a single track.
 During the process of double tracking the Drammen Line between Asker and Sandvika, NSB launched a proposal to build two additional sections of double track, one from Hokksund to Drammen and one from Brakerøya to Asker.
 For the latter two main proposals were made: one which would run from the old Lier Station to Asker and a shorter direct tunnel.
 The advantage of the former was the ability to still serve Lierbyen and smaller construction costs, while the latter would give a shorter overall line length.
 NSB called for prioritizing the Drammen–Hokksund segment if there was not funding for both.